SheanLV/aws-direct-connect-user-guide/doc_source/resilency_failover.md

 ## Test History<a name="test_history"></a>

 AWS deletes the test history after 365 days\.
 The test history includes the status for tests that were run on all BGP peers\.
-The history includes which BPG peering sessions were tested, the start and end times, and the test status, which can be any of the following values:
+The history includes which BGP peering sessions were tested, the start and end times, and the test status, which can be any of the following values:
 + **In progress** \- The test is currently running\.
 + **Completed** \- The test ran for the time that you specified\.
 + **Cancelled** \- The test was cancelled before the specified time\.